Two-gluon one-photon vertex in a magnetic field and its explicit one-loop approximation in the intermediate field strength regime: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work we have found the general structure for the two-gluon one-photon vertex in the presence of a homogeneous and constant magnetic field.
 We have shown that, after enforcing the symmetries satisfied by the strong and electromagnetic interactions under charge and parity conjugation and gluon exchange, and for gluons and photons on mass-shell, the possible tensor structures describing the vertex reduce to three.
 These are expressed as external products of the polarization vectors for each of the particles in the vertex.
 In order to explicitly explore the properties of these coefficients, we have performed a one-loop calculation in the intermediate field regime, which is the most appropriate one to describe the possible effects of the presence of a magnetic field as a catalyzer of photon emission during pre-equilibrium in a heavy-ion reaction.
 We have shown that the most favored direction of photon propagation is the direction transverse to the magnetic field.
 This is consistent with a positive contribution to $\nu_2$ which can potentially help to explain the larger than expected photon elliptic flow coefficient measured in relativistic heavy-ion collisions.
+We are now in a position to use the findings of this work for the computation of the photon yield and elliptic flow coefficient.
+Following the discussion of Ref.~\cite{Ayala:2017vex}, this entails computing the matrix element squared summed over the possible polarizations, which is equivalent to the sum of the squares of the coefficients of the three polarization tensors.
+In this manner, the photon yield will be obtained weighing the matrix element squared with the initial/final state gluon distributions at pre-equilibrium for gluon fusion/splitting and integrating over phase space.
+The $\nu_2$ coefficient will be computed from the weighed average of the Fourier decomposition of the azimuthal distribution, that also involves the computation of the total yield which is in turn obtained from the overall phase space integration of the matrix element squared.
 The consequences of this analysis to explain the photon puzzle are currently being explored when accounting for the large occupation number of gluons during pre-equilibrium and the results will be soon reported elsewhere.